 Among Northern European countries, Sweden emerged as a surprise hotspot despite having one of the best healthcare systems in the world.
-Unlike the other Nordic countries, Sweden opted for a partial lockdown (i.e. restricting large gatherings but not closing gyms and restaurants) with its government arguing that a total lockdown would harm the economy and that personal responsibility of its citizens would be more effective in limiting the disease.
+Unlike the other Nordic countries, Sweden opted for a partial lockdown (i.e. restricting large gatherings but not closing gyms and restaurants) with its government arguing that a total lockdown would harm the economy and that personal responsibility of its citizens and herd immunity would be more effective in limiting the disease.
 Unfortunately this approach backfired with Sweden having a fatality rate of 58.6 deaths per 100,000 people as of October 2020; by comparison, that is approximately 10 times higher than that of neighboring Norway, which went into a total lockdown.
 As for averting a recession, the Swedish economy ended up contracting anyway and many analysts predict that its economic recovery will be bumpier than that of Norway's.
 To make matters worse, when the Nordic countries began reopening their borders for travel, they excluded Swedish residents due to the country's high number of cases with Denmark going so far as deploying physical barriers and border guards.
 Similarly damming are recent revelations that the Swedish government discouraged wearing life-saving masks even among health care providers in an attempt to downplay the pandemic, which only placed more people in harm's way.
-Sweden's second wave arrived a bit later than that of the rest of Europe, owing to expanded testing and contact tracing, and the death rate had slowed to a trickle; nonetheless, the country became a cautionary tale for any nation that doesn't pursue complete lockdowns or proper safety precautions.
-However, several countries where complete lockdowns were imposed, such as the UK and France, have now surpassed Sweden in per capita fatality rates.note
+While Sweden's second wave arrived a bit later than that of the rest of Europe, owing to expanded testing and contact tracing, the country became a cautionary tale.note In December 2020, the highly infectious British strain of the virus was detected in Norway despite a travel ban.